 An inventory item list can get rather large for some companies.
 The filters were added to make it easy to remove items you do not wish to deal with.

-You may filter by vendor or item category.
+You may filter by vendor, item category or warehouse.
 This makes it easy to prepare POs for one supplier or for just one category of items (like equipment).
 You may also use the warehouse filter to order on a truck by truck basis.

 The Sales Activity Date Range allows you to view items that have been sold within a certain set of dates.
 This is handy if you wish to see what was sold yesterday or perhaps last week and reorder just those items.